Dexter's Laboratory: Broadcast Dexter's Laboratory premiered on February 26, 1995, on Cartoon Network as part of What a Cartoon!. On October 8, 2000, Cartoon Network aired the "Favorite Dexters" marathon from 12 PM to 7 PM Eastern. On December 31, 2000, Cartoon Network aired its "New Year's Bash" marathon featuring Dexter's Laboratory among other programs. On November 18, 2001, it broadcast a 12-hour "Dexter Goes Global" marathon in 96 countries and 12 languages. This marathon featured fan-selected episodes of Dexter's Laboratory and culminated by premiering two new episodes of season 3.

 From 2005 to 2008, Dexter's Laboratory was rerun in segments on The Cartoon Cartoon Show with other Cartoon Cartoons from that era.
 From 2012 to 2014, it returned in reruns on the revived block, Cartoon Planet.

-From January 16, 2006, to January 4, 2015, Dexter's Laboratory aired reruns on Boomerang.
-Occasionally reruns of the series still occur.
+From January 16, 2006, to June 7, 2021, Dexter's Laboratory aired reruns on Boomerang.

 Cartoon Network has aired reruns in Canada since its launch on July 4, 2012.
-This launch was commemorated by parent network Teletoon, which aired Cartoon Network-related programming blocks and promotions in weeks leading up to it, including episodes of Dexter's Laboratory.
+This launch was commemorated by parent network Teletoon, which aired Cartoon Network-related programming blocks and promotions in weeks leading up to it, including episodes of Dexter's Laboratory.Dexter's Laboratory aired in reruns on Checkered Past on Adult Swim until March 3, 2025.

-Controversial episodes
+Episodes removed from rotation

-"Dial M for Monkey: Barbequor", a season 1 episode from 1996, was removed from rotation after being broadcast in the United States.
-It features a character named the Silver Spooner (a spoof of Silver Surfer), which was perceived by Cartoon Network to be a stereotype of gay men.
-Second, Krunk appears to become drunk, has a hangover, and vomits off-camera.
-In later broadcasts and on its Season 1 DVD (Region 1), "Barbequor" has been replaced with "Dexter's Lab: A Story", an episode from season two.
+"Dial M for Monkey: Barbequor", a season 1 episode from 1996, was removed from rotation sometime after its original premiere in the United States with no official reason given (although this has been unofficially attributed to the episode's inclusion of a stereotypical depiction of a homosexual male character).
+In later broadcasts and on its Season 1 DVD (Region 1), "Barbequor" has been replaced with "Dexter's Lab: A Story", an episode from season 2.

 "Rude Removal", a season 2 episode, was produced but not aired.
-It involves Dexter creating a "rude removal system" to diminish Dee Dee and Dexter's rudeness; however, it instead creates highly rude clones of both siblings.
-"Rude Removal" was only shown during certain animation festivals and was never aired on television due to characters swearing, even though all swear words were censored.
+It involves Dexter creating a "rude removal system" to diminish Dee Dee and Dexter's rudeness that instead creates highly rude clones of both siblings.
+"Rude Removal" was only shown during certain animation festivals and was never aired on television due to characters swearing, even though all swear words are censored.
 Tartakovsky commented that "standards didn't like it."
 Linda Simensky, then-vice president of original programming for Cartoon Network, said "I still think it's very funny.
 It probably would air better late at night."
 Michelle Klein-Häss of Animation World Network called the episode "hilarious" after viewing it at the 1998 World Animation Celebration, although she predicted that it would "never be shown on television".

 In October 2012, Genndy Tartakovsky was asked about "Rude Removal" during an AMA on Reddit, and he replied "Next time I do a public appearance I'll bring it with me!"
 Adult Swim later asked fans on Twitter if interest still existed with it, and fan response was "overwhelming".
 "Rude Removal" was finally uploaded on Adult Swim's official YouTube account on January 22, 2013.